 On the opposite end of the Youth Olympic Park, you can find the Helix Bridge.
 This contemporary bridge is very pleasing to the eyes.
 It is pedestrian only and connects the Esplanade with Marina Center.

 Meant to look like human DNA, it is a great place to get panoramic views of the CBD.
 There are plenty of spots to do just that.
 At night, LED lights illuminate the metal rods.
+The Helix Bridge is also one of many great places to watch the sunset in Singapore.

 The Marina Bay